Korea, Republic of

 - Ten years if a taxpayer evades taxes by fraud or unjustifiable means (15 years involving cross-border transactions).

 Statute of limitation for collection of unpaid national taxes

 The statute of limitation for the tax authorities’ collection of national taxes is five years (ten years for national tax payable worth KRW 500 million or more) from the date (e.g. tax return filing due in case of a self-assessed tax like CIT) on which the government’s right to collect a national tax becomes exercisable.

 The recent topics of focus for tax authorities are as follows:

 - Implementation of new tax information reporting systems as planned in the BEPS project.

-- Increased tax audit on tax avoidance through internal transactions or gifts among group companies and major shareholders.
+- Increased tax audit on tax avoidance through internal transactions (including artificial avoidance of PE status) or gifts among group companies and major shareholders.

 - Increased scrutiny over the prevention of offshore tax evasion through a cross-border tax information exchange program.